Skip to main content

 What it feels like from the inside

 Things have been genuinely difficult — and they may still be.
-But there's something that has held: one area of life, one set of relationships, one sense of purpose that hasn't broken.
+But there's something that has held: one area of life, one set of relationships, one sense of purpose or inner solidity that hasn't broken.
 That area feels different from the rest.
 Clearer.
 More real.
+More yours.
 You're not where you want to be, but you're not without resource either.
+There may be a strange mix of grief and gratitude — mourning what was lost while recognising what survived.
+Some days the damage feels overwhelming; other days the strength feels like enough to build on.
+You might be surprised by your own durability — or you might not yet see it, because the weight of what went wrong is still louder than the evidence of what held.

 How this pattern typically forms

-Usually follows a period of significant challenge — bereavement, illness, relationship breakdown, career loss, or accumulated adversity.
-One area of the person's life or character has provided resilience while the others have taken the weight.
+Usually follows a period of significant challenge — bereavement, illness, relationship breakdown, career loss, or accumulated adversity that tested every part of the person's life.
+One area of the person's life or character has provided resilience while the others absorbed the impact.
+Tedeschi and Calhoun's research on post-traumatic growth shows that people who come through difficult periods often develop greater strength in areas they were forced to rely on — the dimension that held was not just preserved but often deepened by the experience.
 The person is in the aftermath phase: the crisis has passed or is passing, but the rebuilding hasn't fully started.
+There is often a disorienting quality to this stage — the emergency is over, but the person hasn't yet found the shape of what comes next.

 The lever point